 The State finances most of its operations through its General Fund.
 Certain State functions, such as the State's transportation budget, are financed through other State funds.
 See OTHER FUNDS, DEBT AND LIABILITIES herein.
-For budgetary purposes, the State's General Fund has been accounted for in accordance with accounting standards prescribed by statutes ("statutory-basis").
-The State has not been required by law to prepare generally accepted accounting principles financial statements, although it has prepared such statements annually since 1988.
+For budgetary purposes, the State's General Fund has been accounted for in accordance with accounting standards prescribed by statutes ("statutory basis").
+The State has not been required by law to prepare GAAP financial statements, although it has prepared such statements annually since 1988.
 Legislation passed in 2011 facilitated a transition from the prior modified cash basis of accounting to a basis of accounting that incorporates certain policy objectives of GAAP.
 For an explanation of the differences between the statutory basis and GAAP based accounting and a discussion of the transition to GAAP, see FINANCIAL PROCEDURES - Accounting Procedures herein.

-GAAP based audited financial statements for certain funds including the General Fund of the State for Fiscal Year 2023 are included as Appendix II-C. Statutory basis audited financial statements for the General Fund for Fiscal Years 2019 through 2023 are included in Appendix II-D. The adopted budget and audited financial statutory basis results for Fiscal Year 2023, the adopted budgets for Fiscal Years 2024 and 2025 and the estimated budget (as of December 31, 2023) for Fiscal Year 2024 are included as Appendix II-E. Unless otherwise stated, amounts set forth in the discussion that follows under this caption STATE GENERAL FUND refer to such amounts as calculated on the statutory basis of accounting.
-Financial information presented herein for Fiscal Year 2024 and later is unaudited and subject to change.
+GAAP based audited financial statements for certain funds including the General Fund of the State for Fiscal Year 2024 are included as Appendix II-C. See FINANCIAL PROCEDURES - Accounting Procedures - Financial Reporting herein for information with respect to the delay.
+Statutory basis audited financial statements for the General Fund for Fiscal Years 2020 through 2024 are included in Appendix II-D. The adopted budget and audited financial statutory basis results for Fiscal Year 2024 and the adopted budget and estimated results (as of December 31, 2024) for Fiscal Year 2025 are included as Appendix II-E. Unless otherwise stated, amounts set forth in the discussion that follows under this caption STATE GENERAL FUND refer to such amounts as calculated on the statutory basis of accounting.
+Financial information presented herein for Fiscal Year 2025 and later is unaudited and subject to change.